-Still, for a flight scheduled for 5 hours and 11 minutes, that’s only $30 dollars a hour for a first class seat instead of trying to sleep in coach.
+Still, for a flight scheduled for 5 hours and 11 minutes, that’s only $30 an hour for a first-class seat instead of trying to sleep in coach.
 I even was offered dinner (but I had already eaten at the AMEX Centurion lounge) so I just opted to get a salad and tried to get to sleep as soon as possible.
 I ended up watching an episode of MST3K on my iPad before I got tired enough to go to sleep.
 I was able to get at least 2 solid hours of sleep before waking up just before we were starting our approach to Orlando.

-Now you know that if you book an Alaska coach ticket with British Airways Avios (miles), you can pay cash to upgrade to first class if a seat is available at check in.
+Now you know that if you book an Alaska coach ticket with British Airways Avios (miles), you can pay cash to upgrade to first class if a seat is available at check-in.
 I ended up paying 12,500 Avios + $5.60 in taxes + $150.44 upgrade cost for the ticket.
-I checked Google Flights and the usual price for a first class ticket on this flight is $598.
+I checked Google Flights and the usual price for a first-class ticket on this flight is $598.

 I’m almost more excited that I got this trick to work than I am about the sleep I got on the flight; I’m just not sure the $150 was worth the two-ish hours of sleep.
 As it turned out, the plane was pretty empty and I bet I could have found a place back in coach to curl up and take a short nap.
-If I was seated back there I wouldn’t have been next to the couple with the newborn infant.
+If I were seated back there, I wouldn’t have been next to the couple with the newborn infant.
 Thank goodness the baby was still at the age where they just sleep most of the time.
-I do know that I slept much better in my own bed for four more hours that morning, before I had to get back up to go to work.
+I do know that I slept much better in my own bed for four more hours that morning before I had to get back up to go to work.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just once or twice a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!